 Factual Reporting: HIGH

 The New Statesman is a British political and cultural magazine published in London.
-Founded as a weekly review of politics and literature on 12 April 1913, it was connected then with Sidney and Beatrice Webb and other leading members of the socialist Fabian Society.
-The magazine has, according to its present self-description, a left-of-centre political position.
-By USA standards this source is considered left biased based on story selection and wording.
-They are always well sourced and factual.
-(5/13/2016)
+Founded as a weekly review of politics and literature on 12 April 1913, it was connected with Sidney and Beatrice Webb and other leading members of the socialist Fabian Society.
+The magazine has, according to its present self-description, holds a liberal, skeptical political position.

 Funded by / Ownership